 According to the IPAS annual report 2017, RIA has established information clinics on a bi-annual basis (at least) to provide information on a one-to-one basis and also review the operation of the Direct Provision centre.

-It is regrettable that no annual report for neither 2018 nor 2019 has been published.
+It is regrettable that no annual report for 2018, 2019 or 2020 has been published.
 Indeed, no monthly reports have been published since November 2018, which means that information is in very short supply at a time when the reception process in Ireland is under serious strain.
 This makes it exceptionally difficult for external actors to maintain adequate oversight of the system.

 Regulation 3 Reception Conditions Regulations 2018.